 Sorry boys, this is the ultimate female packing list.
 Although if you just cross a few things listed here off you wonderful male travelers out there can use it too.

 Over the years what I pack for my travels has morphed and evolved.
+As I have gotten older, the things that help me along the way have grown old with me.
+When I was younger, for example, I had no need for lotions and age-defying serums.
+However, now when I am on my travels, products similar to invisicrepe body balm are precious to me.
+I see it as another suncream or weather protector.
+Any product that helps my skin to be smoother, less wrinkly and basically just makes me look younger is coming with me.
+So what I’m trying to say is, I try to pack essentials – but they have definitely changed as I have.
 I typically try to pack as light as possible* but seeing that I’ve gone photographer/blogger I’ve had to allot more space for items pertaining to that area.
 What I’m mostly going to talk about here is what I pack for travel in general.
 My very first big international trip was in 2010 to backpack around Europe and all I packed with me was my backpack, 2 tees, 1 tank, 1 pair of jeans, 1 pair of leggings, 1 skirt, 1 pair of shorts, 1 hoodie, 1 rain jacket, 2 pairs of socks, the shoes on my feet and undies I had on, my iPhone and a Nikon Cool Pix camera.
 That was it!
 How I wish I could go back to packing like that!

 *Except that time I went to Australia, New Zealand, Antarctica, Argentina and Chile on one trip.
 That was a nightmare to pack for as I hit every climatic zone known to humankind, and I love my winter gear and refused to ditch it.
 I had nearly 100lbs (45kg) worth of shit with me.